 What if there was a way to improve aerobic and anaerobic conditioning, burn fat while maintaining muscle mass, and that you could do all of this without running?

-Performance coaches and fitness enthusiasts alike have found that short and sweet interval workouts performed on a spin bike or indoor cycle can be a great way to achieve fitness, conditioning, or body composition goals.
+Performance coaches and fitness enthusiasts alike have found that short and sweet interval workouts performed on an exercise bike such as a spin bike or indoor cycle can be a great way to achieve fitness, conditioning, or body composition goals.
 Even better, properly performed bike intervals can achieve these goals without killing your fast twitch muscle gains like you would if you went for long, slow runs.